 1. Talk to a lawyer

-Question & AnswerWill I be forced to leave Canada if I leave my abusive partner?
+Question & AnswerCan I take my child with me when I leave my abusive partner?

 If you have experienced sexual abuse and live in Toronto, Ottawa, or Thunder Bay, you might be able to get 4 hours of free advice from a lawyer.
 You have to complete a voucher request form.
 Or you can call the Independent Legal Advice for Sexual Assault Survivors Pilot Program at 1-855-226-3904 to find out more.